Michèle Newton Media Relations | Public Relations | Communications | Writer

 I’m guided by what I like to call my “better together” philosophy - growing relationships, nurturing collaborations and facilitating partnerships, especially those with a shared focus on strengthening our community.
 With the Black Lives Matter movement and heightened awareness of system racism impacting all sectors, ensuring communicators develop and hone their cross-cultural communications effectiveness couldn’t be more important.
 The intersection of my municipal and corporate communications background with my community-based diversity and inclusion work enables me to provide unique insights and leading expertise to my clients.

 A Public Relations and Corporate Communications graduate of Ryerson University, I also hold a Master of Business Administration degree, specializing in Project Management from Athabasca University.
-I’ve had the opportunity to provide communications expertise in varied industry sectors including municipal government, financial services, real estate, beauty services, packaged goods, arts, entertainment and not-for-profit.
+I’ve had the opportunity to provide communications expertise in varied industry sectors including municipal government, post-secondary education, financial services, real estate, beauty services, packaged goods, arts, entertainment and not-for-profit.

 Published in the Journal of Professional Communication, January 2021, my passion for facilitating partnerships and collaborations for the greater social good is a recognized earned media strategy.
 Applying my philosophy across many different brands and organizations over the years, thoughtful and compelling storytelling is consistently at the heart of it all.
 My publicity approach has regularly garnered media interviews and coverage from CTV New Channel, CTV Barrie, CTV-2, CBC, Torstar/Metroland, Corus, ROGERS tv and numerous other broadcast and print media outlets.